Unipolar depression in adults: Treatment with lithium

 Lithium was first used by psychiatrists in the mid-1800s .
 The first controlled trial of lithium for unipolar depression was in 1968.

 This topic reviews the use of lithium as adjunctive treatment and as monotherapy for acute episodes and maintenance treatment of unipolar depression.
 Treatment resistant depression and the use of lithium to treat bipolar disorder are discussed separately.
-(See "Unipolar depression in adults: Treatment of resistant depression" and "Bipolar disorder in adults: Pharmacotherapy for acute mania and hypomania", section on 'General principles' and "Bipolar disorder in adults: Choosing maintenance treatment", section on 'Lithium'.)
+(See "Unipolar depression in adults: Treatment of resistant depression" and "Bipolar disorder in adults: Choosing pharmacotherapy for acute mania and hypomania", section on 'General principles' and "Bipolar disorder in adults: Choosing maintenance treatment", section on 'Lithium'.)

 ADJUNCTIVE TREATMENT WITH LITHIUM FOR ACUTE DEPRESSION